8.00 CE

 Perinatal Mood and Anxiety Disorders (PMADs)

-"Seleni Institute created a very in-depth, informative, practical, and helpful course for providers who want to get a good understanding of PMADs and what they can expect to show up in therapy.
-I am extremely happy I took the course and feel very prepared for my work with patients because of it."
+Enroll Today & Earn 8 CEs"Seleni created a very in-depth, informative, practical, and helpful course for providers who want to get a good understanding of PMADs and what they can expect to show up in therapy.
+I'm extremely happy I took the course and feel very prepared for my work with patients because of it."

 - Hila, Licensed Clinical Psychologist